-Fortnite: Battle Royale: 5 Helpful Tips for Duos
+Fortnite Duos Tips to Win: How to Get the #1 Victory Royale

 Duos is whole different animal when compared to squads so we deemed it necessary to share some helpful tips that will help you do better in the game.

-Without further ado, here are some tips to help you get the edge on the battlefield.
+Without further ado, here are some Fortnite duos tips to win that #1 victory royale:

 1. Stick With Your Partner At All Times